Maize's Grill leads White's boys to win

 King's 19 points led the winning White team.
 Grill's 17 points was followed by Cevin Clark (Arkansas City) and John Long (Santa Fe Trail) with 12 each.
 Kordonowy added 11 points and a game-high 13 rebounds.

-The longest and loudest cheers during the game were for Trinity Catholic's Kaleb Hammeke.
+The longest and loudest cheers during the game were for Trinity Catholic's Kaleb Hammeke, a Fort Hays State signee.
 It started with the pregame introductions and continued throughout the game.

 Hammeke didn't disappoint his fans from Hutchinson.
 The 6-foot guard finished with a team-high 17 points for the Blue team while adding five rebounds and four steals.